To Footer

 Structures

-Students study structural materials and systems including the design of simple structural components.
+Introduces structural materials and systems including the design of simple structural components.
 Lecture: 3 credits (45 contact hours).

-Pre-requisite: ACH 175 and MAH 125, or consent of instructor.
+Pre-requisite: ACH 175 and MAH 125, or Consent of instructor.

 Attributes: Technical